parmida2b/cnn-mnist-classification/README.md

 # 🔢 CNN-Based Digit Classification on MNIST (Keras & TensorFlow)

-This project uses a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset using Keras and TensorFlow.
-The model is trained to recognize digits 0 through 9 with high accuracy and is evaluated using both metrics and a confusion matrix.
+This project implements a Convolutional Neural Network (CNN) to classify handwritten digits (0–9) from the MNIST dataset using Keras and TensorFlow.
+The model achieves high training and validation accuracy and is evaluated using both performance metrics and a confusion matrix.

 ---

 ## 📌 Overview

-- 🔍 Loaded and preprocessed the MNIST dataset (grayscale, 28x28)
+- 🔍 Loaded and preprocessed the MNIST dataset (28×28 grayscale images)
 - 🔄 Normalized pixel values and one-hot encoded labels
-- 🧠 Designed and trained a CNN with multiple Conv2D, Dropout, and BatchNormalization layers
+- 🧠 Designed and trained a CNN with Conv2D, Dropout, BatchNormalization, and MaxPooling layers
-- 📉 Tracked training & validation accuracy/loss
+- 📉 Tracked training/validation accuracy and loss over 10 epochs
-- 🔎 Evaluated model performance with a confusion matrix
+- 🔎 Evaluated predictions using a confusion matrix
-- 💾 Saved the trained model for future inference
+- 💾 Saved the trained model (`.h5`) for later use

 ---